-Waag Society connects her activities in the field of biotechnology and the relation between art, design and science to the Fablab methodology.
-In the Waag building, an Open Wetlab will arise where amateurs work on biotechnology.
-A part of the technology will be developed during workshops.
-Together, artists, designers, scientists and amateurs work on prototypes, experiments and works of art.
+In the Waag building, the Open Wetlab is a place where amateurs work on biotechnology.
+A part of the technology was developed and used during workshops.
+Together, artists, designers, scientists and amateurs worked on prototypes, experiments and works of art.

 Biotechnology is much talked about, but unknown in society, while it has a big impact on man and ecology.
-Do It Together Bio contributes to the demystification and democratization of biotechnology, and it demonstrates that biotech is a new field for the creative industry.
+Do It Together Bio contributed to the demystification and democratization of biotechnology, and it demonstrated that biotech is a new field for the creative industry.

 This project is made possible by a subsidy from the Creative Industries Fund NL, Mondriaan Fund and SNS Reaal Fund.
 From 2015, also supported by BankGiro Lottery Fund.
 From 2017, this project is part of the European project 'Doing it together science'.